Abdominal CT scan

 How the test is performed

-You will be asked to lie on a narrow table that slides into the center of the CT scanner.
-Usually, you will lie on your back with your arms raised above the head.
+You will lie on a narrow table that slides into the center of the CT scanner.
+Most often, you will lie on your back with your arms raised above the head.

 You must be still during the exam, because movement causes blurred images.
 You may be told to hold your breath for short periods of time.